Frequently Asked Questions (FAQs)

 Local policing will still exist, with local officers serving their respective communities.
 Although exactly how policing will look for specific communities across the region is not known in detail, creating a more visible, effective and resilient policing service is the aim for all communities.
 What is clear though, is that without the strategic alliance and our current merger plan, local policing would see far greater reductions than it has to date.

-The merger should not affect the number of PCSOs across the three counties.
+The change should not affect the number of PCSOs across the two force areas.
 As part of the Devon & Cornwall Police and Dorset Police Project Genesis work, the roles within neighbourhood policing are being reviewed to reflect the workforce mix required to meet the need against new and emerging threats.
 Dorset commenced this work before Devon and Cornwall so the forces are now working to align the models as required.

-Within Devon and Cornwall an announcement was made that the number of PCSOs will be reduced to 150 by March 2021.
+Within Devon and Cornwall an announcement was made that the number of PCSOs will be reduced to 150 by March 2021 but this has subsequently been revised to 200 by 2020.
 The number of PCSOs working within neighbourhood teams in Dorset is set at 84.
 These numbers refer to the core roles, and other opportunities exist within Dorset for PCSOs focused on investigation and engagement.
 New opportunities are also being explored in Dorset and Devon & Cornwall including Blue Light Collaboration Officers.

 A police officer remains a police officer no matter what force they might be from.
 Any decisions around uniform changes and changes to a respective force crest are yet to be considered.